Terri O'Connell: Life

-In March 1994, O’Connell had gender confirmation surgery, and in April moved to Charlotte, North Carolina.
+In March 1994, O’Connell had gender reassignment surgery, and in April moved to Charlotte, North Carolina.
 She kept ties with her racing roots but did not race for several years to heal from her surgery.
 In 1997, she began searching for sponsors for an Indy Racing League without luck.
 At the time, many denied this was due to her surgery and her being a woman including Junie Donlavey, owner of the team O’Connell had driven for in the Winston Cup race, who said it was due to the length of time she had been away from racing.
 Others like Shand Tillman, a promotor at the Riverside Speedway, said people were scared to associate their brand with her.
 Tillman also said that he did not “agree with what she has done at all” in reference to her transition, a reflection of the hyper-conservative landscape of racing.
 In 1998, she was slated to drive in the cross-country Cannonball Run for Volkswagen and Candies shoe company.

 O’Connell has been able to return racing in the last couple decades, racing in 2012 and 2014 at Knoxville Raceway, and ran on a weekly basis in the 305 class in Scott Galpin's #71G in 2015.

 Outside of racing, O'Connell, has worked as a model, owned a clothing line, and wrote a memoir, Dangerous Curves, which was published in 2008.

 In 2007, Newsweek published an article by O'Connell, which led to interviews with LGBT magazines Advocate and Pride Source.